vighneshiyer/research-notes/multi-level-sim/tasks.md

   - Peek at the RISCV trace port from TestDriver
   - Count clock cycles and retired instructions
   - Print to stdout every X cycles
+- [ ] Dump IPC stats to file specified by plusarg
+- [ ] Add test termination after N cycles

 ### VPI-Based State Injection

 - Potentially faster than force-based state injection and avoids having to DPI between C and SystemVerilog
 - Use `vpi_put_value_array` to inject a 2d reg with a C array
 - Some more VPI usage examples: https://stackoverflow.com/questions/76734050/how-to-read-memory-value-at-a-specific-location-using-vpi-and-verilator

+### Checkpoint Execution Validation

+- We need to check that after N instructions of a checkpoint that the arch state in RTL sim matches what we expect from spike
+- Defer this until we have the full flow working since we won't know all the parameters for the scripts involved until then
+- Ideally we can just dump spike checkpoints (without memory, just loadarch) and diff that with a loadarch generated from RTL sim

 ### RTL Arch State Injection